-- the median annual total compensation of all of our employees, excluding our CEO; - the annual total compensation of our CEO; and - the ratio between those two amounts
+- The median annual total compensation of all of our employees, excluding our CEO; - The annual total compensation of our CEO; and - The ratio between those two amounts.

-Mr. Higgins' total compensation for 2021 as reported in the Summary Compensation Table above was \$4,725,711.
-Using the same format, the following table presents the annual total compensation of our median employee in 2021 (excluding Mr. Higgins):
+Mr. Kleveland's total compensation for 2023 as reported in the Summary Compensation Table above was \$4,247,149.
+However, Mr. Kleveland did not commence employment until September 1, 2023.
+On an annualized basis, his total compensation would have been \$6,264,777 had he received his base salary and other benefits from January 1, 2023.
+Mr. Kleveland's sign-on bonus and relocation expenses were one-time payments that were included for the purposes of this calculation.
+Using the same format, the following table presents the annual total compensation of our median employee in 2023 (excluding Mr. Kleveland):

-Name and Principal Position Year Salary (\$) Bonus Stock Awards (\$) Option Awards (\$) Nonequity Incentive Plan Compensation (S) Change in Pension Value and Nonqualified Deferred Compensation Earnings (S) All Other Compensation (\$) Total (\$) Median Employee 2021 51,087 0 0 2,067 (1) 0 3,125 (2) 56,279
+Year Salary (\$) Bonus Stock Awards (\$) Option Awards (\$) Nonequity Incentive Plan Compensation (\$) Change in Pension Value and Nonqualified Deferred Compensation Earnings All Other Compensation (\$) Total (\$) Median Employee 2023 \$47,218 \$1,539 (1) \$4,624 (2) \$53,381

-- (1) Profit-sharing under the Company's U.S. profit-sharing plan. - (2) Includes (a) Company-matching contributions of \$2,584 to the employee's account under the Company's ProsperityPlus 401(k) defined contribution plan, (b) a premium of \$44 paid by the Company with respect to life or other insurance for the benefit of the employee or beneficiaries designated by the employee., and (c) a taxable employee service/recognition award of \$497.
+- (1) Profit-sharing under the Company's U.S. profit-sharing plan. - (2) Includes (a) Company matching contributions of \$1,750 to the employee's account under the Company's ProsperityPlus 401(k) defined contribution plan and (b) premiums of \$2,874 paid by the Company with respect to life or other insurance for the benefit of the employee or beneficiaries designated by the employee.

-The ratio of the two amounts is 84:1.
+The ratio of the two amounts (i.e., using Mr. Kleveland's annualized total compensation) is 117:1.

-To perform the foregoing calculation, we started with the total number of employees working for the Company and its subsidiaries worldwide as of December 1, 2020; we used our entire worldwide employee population and did not use statistical sampling.
-We then determined total compensation paid to each employee for all of 2020, excluding only changes in value of any vested pension benefits, as we concluded that it would have been extremely burdensome to determine such changes for all employees.
-Each employee's total compensation was then translated into U.S. dollars using the exchange rate applicable to each employee's country of employment, as used by the Company in its 2020 Consolidated Statements of Income and Retained Earnings.
-On this basis, we determined that our median employee, for the purposes of this disclosure, was an hourly employee working at the Borne, Texas facility of our Albany Engineered Composites subsidiary, who did not have a defined pension benefit.
-As is permitted by the applicable regulations, we have used this same employee as the comparator for the purposes of this 2021 disclosure.
+To perform the foregoing calculation, we started with the total number of employees working for the Company and its subsidiaries worldwide as of December 1, 2023; we used our entire worldwide employee population and did not use statistical sampling.
+We then determined total compensation paid to each employee for all of 2023, excluding only changes in value of any vested pension benefits, as we concluded that it would have been extremely burdensome to determine such changes for all employees.
+Each employee's total compensation was then translated into U.S. dollars using the exchange rate applicable to each employee's country of employment, as used by the Company in its 2023 Consolidated Statements of Income and Retained Earnings.
+On this basis, we determined that our median employee, for the purposes of this disclosure, was an employee working at the Company's corporate headquarters in Rochester, New Hampshire.